-- writing a note in the journal
+- writing a note on VSWARE

-- completing a complaint form
+- completing a complaint form on VSWARE

-- being placed in detention
+- being placed in detention for repeated offences

 Where appropriate, the Tutor / Year Head will talk to the student and if necessary consult with the parent(s) / guardian(s) to discuss what strategies may be used to correct the situation.
 The first step in improving homework completion is to diagnose why the homework is not being done.
-One effective diagnostic tool is Taylor's Homework Chain\ which requires students to checklist the following steps:
+One effective diagnostic tool is Taylor's Homework Chain which requires students to checklist the following steps:

 - (i) Realise an assignment is being given.

 - (ii) Understand the assignment.

 - (iii) Record the assignment accurately.

 - (iv) Check to bring the correct books home.

 - (v) Arrive home with materials and the homework assignment.

 - (vi) Begin the homework session.

 - (vii) Complete all homework.

 - (viii) Check that it is complete, accurate and neat.

-- (ix) Take completed homework to school.
+- Take completed homework to school. (ix)

-- (x) Arrive in class with the completed homework.
+- Arrive in class with the completed homework. (x)

-- (xi) Give up completed homework on time.
+- Give up completed homework on time. (xi)